Many factors are involved in causing and permitting the unregulated proliferation of cells that occurs in cancer.

 Long-term use of anabolic steroids may increase the risk of liver cancer and accelerate prostate cancer.

 Certain substances consumed in the diet can increase the risk of cancer.
 For instance, a diet high in fat has been linked to an increased risk of colon, breast, and possibly prostate cancer.
-People who drink large amounts of alcohol are at higher risk of developing various cancers, including head and neck and esophageal cancer.
+People who drink large amounts of alcohol are at higher risk of developing various cancers, including head and neck, liver, and esophageal cancer.
 A diet high in smoked and pickled foods or in meats cooked at a high temperature increases the risk of developing stomach cancer.
 People who are overweight or obese have a higher risk of cancer of many cancer types, particularly cancers of the breast, endometrium, colon, kidney, and esophagus.

 Chronic skin, lung, gastrointestinal, or thyroid inflammation may predispose to development of cancer.
 For example, patients with long-standing inflammatory bowel disease (ulcerative colitis) have an increased risk of colorectal carcinoma.
 Sunlight and tanning light exposure increases the risk of skin cancers and melanoma.

 Immune system dysfunction as a result of inherited genetic mutation, acquired disorders, aging, or immune-suppressing drugs interferes with normal immune surveillance of early tumors and results in higher rates of cancer.
 Known cancer-associated immune disorders include

 Ataxia-telangiectasia Ataxia-Telangiectasia Ataxia-telangiectasia results from a DNA repair defect that frequently results in humoral and cellular immunodeficiency; it causes progressive cerebellar ataxia, oculocutaneous telangiectasias... read more (acute lymphocytic leukemia [ALL], brain tumors, gastric cancer)